eclipse-edc/Connector/docs/developer/decision-records/2022-10-31-aggregate-service-layer/README.md

 `Asset`s, `ContractNegotiation`s and so on) encapsulating some logic and features, like business validation, transactional context, exception handling, ...

-Currently they are located into the `data-management-api`.
+Currently they are located into the `management-api`.
 Moving them to a separate layer will permit other kinds of APIs to use them in an equal manner benefiting from their offered features.

 ## Approach